 That ability to integrate well with other solutions is something that shouldn’t be overlooked, particularly for those looking to maximize the benefits they’re seeing from their Field Service Management (FSM) solution.

-In this blog we’ll be taking a look at Service Cloud and Salesforce Field Service, formerly known as Salesforce Field Service Lightning (FSL).
-We’ll be offering practical information on how these two products work together to provide optimized high-tech results for FSM in real world situations—so that Field Service organizations looking for a FSM solution can make a more informed decision.
+In this blog, we’ll be taking a look at Service Cloud and Salesforce Field Service, formerly known as Salesforce Field Service Lightning (FSL).
+We’ll be offering practical information on how these two products work together to provide optimized high-tech results for FSM in real-world situations—so that Field Service organizations looking for an FSM solution can make a more informed decision.

 Service-Level Agreements (SLAs)